Michael Eriksson

 The single most important issue when searching for the cause of a well-hidden bug: Make sure that you have understood the problem, the error message, what both the expected and actual behaviour is, that any indications in log files have been considered, etc. Spend time on considering various plausible causes, make an educated choice of technique to search for it, try to recall experiences with similar bugs in the past, ...

 Do not just start-up the debugger to run around like a blind hen looking for a corn.
-(Note, however, that for an easily found bug, this may work well—some ability to judge the “hardness” of the bug in advance can be helpful.)
+(Note, however, that for an easily found bug this might work well—some ability to judge the “difficulty” of the bug in advance can be helpful.)

 Incorrect assumptions are the main cause of bugs

 A key realization is that most bugs are, one way or another, caused by the developer making incorrect assumptions.
-It can pay to simply read the code explicitly thinking about what assumptions are being made: return values, throwing of exceptions, operator precedence, ...
-Even such trivial things as the assumption that a particular statement is written correctly can play in: Just because a particular statement is a trivial if that a first year college student would have no problem with, does not imply that it is written correctly: After all, if college graduates can need proof-reading to catch natural language errors like “there” vs. “their” vs. “they’re”, they can equally well miss a similar trivialities in programming.
-(Note that almost all college graduates will be easily able to decide which is the correct word; however, the wrong word can still slip under the radar screen—and, once there, it can be surprisingly hard to spot.)
+It can pay to simply read the code, while explicitly thinking about what assumptions are made: return values, throwing of exceptions, operator precedence, ...
+Even such trivial things as the assumption that a particular statement is written correctly can play in: That a particular statement is a trivial if that a first year college student would have no problem with, does not imply that it is written correctly: After all, if college graduates can need proof-reading to catch natural language errors like “there” vs. “their” vs. “they’re”, they can equally well miss similar trivialities in programming.
+(Note that almost all college graduates will be easily able to decide which is the correct word; however, the wrong word can still slip in—and, once there, it can be surprisingly hard to spot.)

 Side-note:

-Generally, binary search may well be the single most important algorithm to know—in any context.
+Generally, binary search might well be the single most important algorithmic principle to know—in any context.
 It has a wide range of applications, some of them even in daily life.
 The main competitor is likely (the related) divide-and-conqueror.

 Isolate components from each other